-The museum where you are now standing is built just above the Gestapo headquarters that was destroyed in the war.
+The museum where you are now standing was built just above the Gestapo headquarter s that was destroyed in the war.
 Fair warning, the whole place and the exhibits will easily give you a shivers, when they display and show about the place where so many people were tortured and murdered.

 In the museum you can see exhibits about the suppression and murder of the Nazi regime through pictures and texts in German and English.
 You can learn here about the actions of the Gestapo and SS soldiers during the war, the imprisonment and murder of opponents of the regime and the persecuted communities, and the transformation of Germany into a tough state that suppresses all civil resistance.